kelvinpraises/reef-pay/README.md

 ## Reef Pay Project

-To view this project open [ https://reef-pay.web.app](https://reef-pay.web.app) with your browser to see the result.
+To view this project open [ https://www.reefpay.io](https://www.reefpay.io) with your browser.

-or run the development server:
+or run a local development server:

 ```bash
 npm run dev